Olusegun Mimiko: The emergence of the Labour party and the 2007 elections

 The phrase ‘A Caring Heart’ became the manifesto of the Labour Party's campaign for the elections, after Mimiko's press conference in Akure on 19 February 2007.
 A CARING HEART is an acronym for 'Health Care and Housing Development; Education, Employment and Empowerment; Agriculture and Integrated Rural Development; Road and Infrastructural Development; and Trade, Tourism and Industrialization'.

 On 14 April 2007, the people of Ondo state went to the polls.
 Local and foreign observers declared the elections the worst in the nation's history, falling ‘far short of basic international and regional standards for democratic elections.
-Two days after the elections, counting of votes was conclude,d and Agagu was declared winner of the election by the Independent National Electoral Commission (INEC), under Professor Maurice Iwu.
+Two days after the elections, counting of votes was concluded and Agagu was declared winner of the election by the Independent National Electoral Commission (INEC), under Professor Maurice Iwu.

 Mimiko challenged Agagu's victory in the courts.
 After a legal tussle lasting approximately two years, Mimiko reclaimed his mandate with a judgment delivered in his favour by the Ondo State Election Petition Tribunal, July 2008.
 The judgment was subsequently confirmed in February 2009, by the Court of Appeal, sitting in Benin, Edo State.
 His legal team included Chief Wole Olanipekun (SAN), Yusuf Olaolu Ali (SAN), Oluwarotimi Odunayo Akeredolu (SAN), Tayo Oyetibo (SAN), Femi Falana (SAN), and Dr. Olumide Ayeni.
 The Labour Party was effectively four months and 14 days old by the election of 14 April 2007.

 On 28 October 2020, he announced his defection to the People's Democratic Party after meeting with PDP led National Executives.

 Governor

-After the Court of Appeal decision, Mimiko became the first and only member of the Labour Party to win gubernatorial office in Nigeria.
+After the Court of Appeal decision, Mimiko became the first and only member of the Labour Party to win gubernatorial office in Nigeria before 2023.

 Mimiko contested as the Labour Party candidate and won re-election on 20 October 2012, for a second term in office, making him the first governor in Ondo State to win a second term election since 1999.

 His tenure as governor ended on 24 February 2017.
 Olusegun Mimiko is the first civilian governor to serve for more than four years since the creation of Ondo state in 1976.